 The keto diet: 5 fast facts you should know

-The ketogenic diet is an ultra-low-carbohydrate, high-fat diet that has been used for decades to treat certain medical conditions.
+The ketogenic diet is an ultra-low-carbohydrate, high-fat diet that has been in use for decades to treat certain medical conditions.
 Today, adherents claim that it will help you drop pounds while boosting your energy levels and controlling your blood sugar.
 Its promise of fast and aggressive weight loss is a compelling one in our world of quick fixes, but the ketogenic diet can be complicated in its execution and the research of its long-term benefits and drawbacks is ongoing.

 “Most people’s expectations are to lose weight with this diet.
 However, whether this is a sustainable strategy has yet to be determined.
 I advocate for whole health and taking care of all aspects of it, not just dropping weight,” says Colin Zhu, DO, a family physician who specializes in lifestyle medicine.

 Here are five fast facts about the ketogenic diet—including its pros and cons.